Quetzal: Etymology

 The name quetzal is from Nahuatl quetzalli [keˈt͡salːi], "large brilliant tail feather" (American Audubon Dictionary) or "tail coverts of the quetzal" (Merriam-Webster's Collegiate Dictionary), from the Nahuatl root quetz = "stand up" used to refer to an upstanding plume of feathers.
 The word entered English through Spanish.
+The quetzal plays a central role in Mesoamerican mythology and is associated with the Aztec deity Quetzalcoatl.

 The word quetzal was originally used for just the resplendent quetzal, the long-tailed quetzal of Guatemala, (more specifically the area of Northern Guatemala known as the Petén) which is the national bird and the name of the currency of Guatemala.
 It still often refers to that bird specifically but now also names all the species of the genera Pharomachrus and Euptilotis.

 Pharomachrus is from Ancient Greek φάρος pharos, "mantle", and μακρός makros, "long", referring to the wing and tail coverts of the resplendent quetzal (the second h is unexplained).

-The quetzal is also known in Spanish as the pilco.
+The quetzal is also known in Peru as the pilco.

+Cultural significance

+The Quetzal has long been significantly important for the ancient Maya and Aztecs.
+Their feathers were considered luxury goods to represent high status and are often seen in the headdresses of the emperors and other costume elements.